brevis-network/pico-ethproofs/docs/reproduce_01_Sep_2025.md

 ## Notes

-- Ensure network connectivity between aggregator and subblock machines
+- Ensure network connectivity between aggregator machine and subblock machines
 - Docker containers must have GPU access for GPU-accelerated proving
 - Adjust environment variables according to your specific setup
 - The total end-to-end proving time for 7,200 blocks is approximately 13.5 hours with the machine specifications described in [multi-machine-setup.md](./multi-machine-setup.md).
 The actual wall-clock time will be longer when accounting for network data transfer delays